 Reflecting on NAFDAC’s commitment to ensuring the safe use of medical products in the country, Prof. Adeyeye highlighted the agency’s past and ongoing activities.
 She noted that PV gained prominence during the COVID-19 pandemic and was further accentuated to achieve the African Union Smart Safety Surveillance (AU 3S) goals across the continent.

-Assuring the Nigerian public, Prof. Adeyeye expressed her personal commitment to overseeing the clinical trial of the malaria vaccine.
-With the collective efforts of stakeholders and compliance with PV practices, she expressed optimism about the sustainable safety of medical products in Nigeria.
+Assuring the public, Prof. Adeyeye expressed her personal commitment to overseeing the clinical trial of the malaria vaccine.
+With the collective efforts of stakeholders and compliance with PV practices, she expressed optimism about the sustainable safety of medical products.

 The commencement of the nationwide clinical trial of the malaria vaccine marks a significant step forward in the fight against malaria, a disease that has had a devastating impact on the country.
 The collaboration between NAFDAC, pharmaceutical companies, and healthcare professionals underscores the collective determination to improve public health outcomes and ensure the safety of medical interventions.

 As the clinical trial progresses, it is anticipated that the data gathered will provide valuable insights and contribute to the development of effective malaria prevention strategies.
-The success of this initiative has the potential to bring us closer to a future where malaria is no longer a major public health concern in Nigeria.
+The success of this initiative has the potential to bring us closer to a future where malaria is no longer a major public health concern.

-NAFDAC continues to play a pivotal role in safeguarding the health and well-being of Nigerians, and their commitment to pharmacovigilance initiatives demonstrates their dedication to ensuring the availability of safe and efficacious medical products.
+NAFDAC continues to play a pivotal role in safeguarding the health and well-being ofs, and their commitment to pharmacovigilance initiatives demonstrates their dedication to ensuring the availability of safe and efficacious medical products.